seanslma/maki/Azure/AKS/ManagedIdentity.md

 ```sh
 az aks show --name myAKSCluster --resource-group myResourceGroup --query identity.type --output tsv
 ```
-If the cluster is using a managed identity, the value of the type property will be either `SystemAssigned` or `UserAssigned`.
+- If the cluster is using a managed identity, the value of the type property will be either `SystemAssigned` or `UserAssigned`.
+- If the cluster is using a service principal, the value of the type property will be `null`.